Ken-Tat/ip/README.md

 - ChatGPT/Codex was used mostly for the code in the submission following the wk 3 iP Increments as instructed
 - Review was done making use of the test scripts and reviewed manually by myself
 - made use of google AI to help understand some code I was unfamiliar with as well.

+#### Handling merge conflicts

+During Week 3, some merge conflicts were painful to resolve, especially when two branches modified the same part of a Java file.
+The following process can make conflict resolution safer:

+1. Save or commit local work before starting a merge, then update the target branch from `origin`.
+2. Read every conflict marker (`<<<<<<<`, `=======`, and `>>>>>>>`) and compare
+   both versions.
+Do not blindly choose “ours” or “theirs”.
+3. Keep the intended parts from both branches, remove all conflict markers, and check that the resulting code still follows the project coding standard.
+4. Compile the application and run the unit and UI tests before committing the merge.
+Review the final diff as an additional check.

+Conflicts can also be reduced by planning the branch structure more carefully:

+- Merge foundational changes, such as package moves or large refactorings, before feature branches that add or modify code in those files.
+- Avoid parallel branches changing the same core files at the same time.
+For example, a feature branch should wait for a package or coding-standard refactor to be merged, or be rebased onto it first.
+- Keep commits small and focused, separating refactoring, feature work, tests, and documentation.
+This makes changes easier to review and cherry-pick.
+- Prefer adding new classes or methods over repeatedly editing the same large file, and coordinate ownership of shared files such as `TaskList.java`.
+- Merge short-lived branches regularly and rebase a feature branch before opening a pull request so conflicts are discovered while the relevant code is still familiar.